 Anyone who wishes to file a formal complaint may do so by contacting any of the following university staff members who are trained to serve as intake officers for complaints:

-- Dean of Students, Director of Student Conduct/Deputy Title IX Coordinator or any other administrative personnel in the department of Student Development (student-initiated complaints)
+- Dean of Students/Title IX Co-Coordinator, Director of Student Conduct/Deputy Title IX Coordinator or any other administrative personnel in the department of Student Development (student-initiated complaints)

 - Any Title IX Deputy Coordinator

-All formal complaints will be signed and, upon resolution, filed with the Department of Human Resources, which will be the Office of Record for all sexual harassment and misconduct complaints.
+All formal complaints will be signed and, upon resolution, filed with the Office of Student Development, which will be the Office of Record for all sexual harassment and misconduct complaints.

 The Intake Officer will forward the written complaint to an appropriate university official (which may be the intake officer) and the Title IX Coordinator for further action.
-When the respondent is a faculty member, the Title IX Coordinator will seek the participation of the respondent’s supervisor and/or the Provost or Director of Human Resources when presenting the complaint to the respondent.
+When the respondent is a faculty member, the Vice President for Finance and Administration/Title IX Deputy Coordinator will seek the participation of the respondent’s supervisor and/or the Provost when presenting the complaint to the respondent.

 In all complaints of alleged sexual harassment or misconduct, regardless of whether the complainant wishes to pursue formal grievance procedures, the University will undertake an appropriate inquiry and take such prompt and effective action as is reasonably practicable under the circumstances to support and protect the complainant, including taking appropriate interim steps before the final outcome of the investigation and hearing, if any.
 Accordingly, at or after the intake meeting, the University may impose a “no-contact” order, which typically will include a directive that the parties refrain from having contact with one another, directly or through proxies, whether in person or via electronic means, pending the investigation, and if applicable, the hearing.